From scattered information to decisions that scale strategically.

 • Review and sharpen existing approaches, data systems, or strategic plans

-› Support internal capacity building and team mentoring on data and decision-making
+• Support internal capacity building and team mentoring on data, strategy, and decision-making

 Example: A national foundation asked BRC to assess whether their environment program's investments were reaching the communities most exposed to climate risk.
 BRC audited grantee and subgrantee data, built workflows to fill gaps, and mapped investments against heat island, flooding, poverty, and park access layers — revealing where resources needed to be redirected.